joinpursuit/AC_4_Web/cody/crypto.md

 In this directory is a SQLite database stored in the file _unsaltedusers.db_.
 All of the passwords are stored as SHA256 encryptions.
-The directory also contains a file _babyrainbow.json_.
-Use _babyrainbow.json_ to find the user with the plaintext password '123456'.
+The directory also contains a file _rainbowtable.js_.
+Use _rainbowtable.js_ to find the user with the plaintext password '123456'.

 The sample database and rainbow table are small enough